Halifax Humanities 101

 Halifax Thinks is an opportunity for those interested in philosophy, literature, and art to take a University-level course that works with your busy schedule.
 Its curriculum is based on the interdisciplinary Great Books model offered in the Foundation Year Programme (FYP) at the University of King’s College.
 Students receive a collection of recorded lectures written and delivered by university professors which …

-The Angus Johnston Seminar
+The Angus Johnston Alumni Seminar

-Graduates of Halifax Humanities 101 are invited to join the Angus Johnston Seminar, a reading group of Halifax Humanities alumni that meets once a week from September to April each year.
+Graduates of Halifax Humanities 101 are invited to join the Angus Johnston Alumni Seminar, a reading group of Halifax Humanities alumni that meets once a week from September to April each year.
 Some members of the Seminar have been returning each year for over a decade.
-Topics discussed have included Gender, Canadian Literature, Storytelling, Russian Literature, Goethe’s Faust, and World Religion. …
+Topics discussed have included Gender, Canadian Literature, Storytelling, Russian Literature, Goethe’s Faust, and World …